-An original Thracian tomb from 4th – 3rd century BC is situated in the Tyulbeto park.
+An original Thracian tomb from the 4th – 3rd century BC is situated in the Tyulbeto park.
 It is known as the Kazanlak Tomb.
 It is under a special storage regime.
 Its duplicate, constructed in scale 1:1, which presents the architecture, the archaeological materials and the wall-paintings of the Kazanlak Tomb, is situated next to it.
 This Tomb is one of the most significant monuments of the Thracian culture in the Bulgarian lands, included in the list of the global cultural inheritance of UNESCO in 1979.

 The tomb was accidentally found in 1944 in the north-east region of Kazanlak, and it is a significant monument of the Thracian art from the early Hellenistic age.

 Based on its architectural outlook, it belongs to the dome tombs, typical for the Thracian funeral architecture from the end of the 5th and the beginning of the 3rd century BC.